 Seasons of Hope sessions help us explore mourning through scripture, prayer, reflection activities and faith sharing.

 For those searching for hope, a Seasons of Hope group is a nurturing link to the Church, to our Lord and to other people of faith who are also mourning.
 Come and be comforted!

-Pre-registration is required and we appreciate your registration two weeks prior to start of each session by calling Christy at 480-899-1990 x114, or email email@example.com .
+Pre-registration is required and we appreciate your registration two weeks prior to start of each session by calling Florence at 480-899-1990 x135, or email firstname.lastname@example.org.